DanieldelRioJ/PruebaTecnica/README.md

 <a id="deploy-server"></a>
 ## 4. Deploy in a server
-You just need to run on the server inside this directory the following command:
+If you want to install the webpage easily in a server or just run it in your local machine in a virtual environment, you just need to run on the server inside this directory the following command:

 ```docker compose up```